forestryio/portfolio-vuepress/README.md

 ## Forestry CMS

-This project has been pre-configured to work with Forestry, just create an account and import your repository.
+This project has been pre-configured to work with Forestry, just import your repository ✨
+Any changes you make will be commited back to the repo, and deployed if you're using Netlify.

 [Create Forestry account](https://forestry.io)